pkerpedjiev/emptypipes/_posts/2015-10-21-kings-jewels.md

 #### Moral of the Story ####

-So what should we tell our kind-saving friend?
+So what should we tell our king-saving friend?

 As long as there's more than one option and you want to get the best reward possible, always discard the first third (or 1/<i>e</i>'th, where <i>e</i> is [Euler's Number](https://en.wikipedia.org/wiki/E_(mathematical_constant)), to be more precise) of the options and then pick the next